 Every possible effort will be made to deliver your order within the delivery lead times advised; however in the rare event that we are unable to do so, we will notify you at the earliest opportunity.

-When selecting luggage, you ought to consider the mode of transportation by which you will be travelling – along with security and handling issues.
+When selecting luggage, you ought to consider the mode of transportation by which you will be travelling, along with security and handling issues.

-Hard sided suitcases are generally constructed from ABS, polypropylene or polycarbonate.
+Hard-sided suitcases are generally constructed from ABS, polypropylene or polycarbonate.
 They are great for those who like to open the suitcase to find everything as it was packed.
-Hard sided suitcases are very strong and provide the highest level of protection from damage.
+Hard-sided suitcases are very strong and provide the highest level of protection from damage.

-2 Wheel luggage typically has two fixed wheels which helps to make it easier to manoeuvre around corners.
+2-Wheel luggage typically has two fixed wheels, which helps to make it easier to manoeuvre around corners.
 Sometimes has a telescopic handle.

 Capacity measurements are for the main compartment size of the case and are measured in litres.
-It is used to help compare different suitcase size, as it is hard to visualise the internal space.
+It is used to help compare different suitcase sizes, as it is hard to visualise the internal space.